mhmulati/timeoutx/README.md

 * `--detect-hangups` - enable hangup detection.
-If you have specified buckets through the `-p` option, then if the CPU time in any of the buckets does not increase during some time, the timeout script reasons that the controlled process hanged up, and terminates it.
+If you have specified buckets through the `-p` option, then if the CPU time in any of the buckets does not increase during some time, the timeoutx script reasons that the controlled process hanged up, and terminates it.

 * `--no-info-on-success` - disable printing usage statistics if the controlled process has been successfully terminated.

 * `--confess`, `-c` - when killing the controlled process, return its exit code or signal+128.
-This also makes timeout to wait until the controlled process is terminated.
+This also makes timeoutx to wait until the controlled process is terminated.
 Without this option, the script returns zero.

 * `--memlimit-rss`, `-s` - monitor RSS (resident set size) memory limit